umrhsn/CarNote/README.md

 # Car Note
 ![feature_graphic_en](https://github.com/umrhsn/CarNote/assets/55505500/61bac443-ca7f-47e2-8de8-d0b21cc5058a)
-> A special app for your car.
+> A special app for your car made with Flutter.
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents